FX’s ‘Shogun’ Season 2 Will “Basically Follow Real History,” Reveals Hiroyuki Sanada

 Justin Marks (via Town & Country)

-There is, however, a sliver of hope.
-As fans of the literary inspiration know, Clavell’s fictional universe doesn’t end at Shogun.
-Both Marks and Kondo have also flirted with the idea of adapting The Thousand Autumns of Jacob de Zoet by David Mitchell and calling it a “pseudo-season-2” as per the suggestion of The Hollywood Reporter’s Patrick Brezeski.
+In fact, Marks and Kondo had flirted with the idea of adapting The Thousand Autumns of Jacob de Zoet by David Mitchell and calling it a “pseudo-season-2,” as per the suggestion of THR’s Patrick Brezeski.

-What could the second season of Shogun be about?
+What will the second (and third) season of Shogun be about?

-Unless Rachel Kondo and Justin Marks decide to expand upon the original novel’s storyline — similar to how David Farr plans to continue The Night Manager starring Tom Hiddleston for the BBC and Amazon Prime Video — there’s only one path forward.
+Beyond expanding upon the original novel’s storyline as FX ostensibly plans to do with Sanada — similar to how David Farr is continuing The Night Manager starring Tom Hiddleston on behalf of the BBC and Amazon Prime Video — there are actually a few paths forward.me

 For context, the source material on which Shogun is based represents just one of six novels from James Clavell’s Asian Saga.
 Chronologically, it’s followed by: